Persevering

 • Scientific studies have shown that people are 150% more productive when they take a day off every week.

-If you can, consider making a 4-day work week:
+If you can, consider making a 4-day workweek:

 • Depending on your job, you might be able to cut hours or redistribute them.